-- 1A5 Other (mobile): Liechtenstein does not have any emissions under source category 1A5 because Liechtenstein has no army. - 1B Fugitive emissions from fuels: In parallel with the installation and subsequent extension of Liechtenstein's gas supply network since 1990, fugitive emissions have strongly increased over the period 1990-2019 (225.6%).
+- 1A5 Other (mobile): Liechtenstein does not have any emissions under source category 1A5 because Liechtenstein has no army. - 1B Fugitive emissions from fuels: In parallel with the installation and subsequent extension of Liechtenstein's gas supply network since 1990, fugitive emissions have strongly increased over the period 1990-2021 (233.9%).

-Sector 2 Industrial processes and product use: Due to the lack of heavy industry within the borders of Liechtenstein, there are only small sources of F-gases and emissions are on a low level.
-Still, the use of F-gases has increased substantially throughout the period 1990-2019, which leads to a relative increase of emissions in sector 2 approximately by a factor of 15.
+Sector 2 Industrial processes and product use

+Due to the lack of heavy industry within the borders of Liechtenstein, there are only small sources of F-gases and emissions are on a low level.
+Still, the use of F-gases has increased substantially throughout the period 1990-2021, which leads to a relative increase of emissions in sector 2 approximately by a factor of 14.
 The most important source category is 2F Product uses as substitutes for ozone-depleting substances (ODS) due to the replacement of CFCs with HFCs.
+The main factor influencing the increase in HFC emissions in refrigeration and air conditioning are the increasing population of Liechtenstein (35.4% increase in 2021 compared with 1990), the increasing number of households in Liechtenstein (+69%), the increasing number of persons employed in the industrial and service sectors (+110%) and the increasing number of registered cars (+81%).